Includes information on business customs, travel advisory, visa requirements, acceptable business etiquette, dress, business cards, gifts, etc.

 Holidays – The U.S. Embassy work week is from Sunday to Thursday.
 If a holiday falls on Monday in the United States, the Embassy will generally celebrate it on Sunday.

-Holidays observed by the U.S. Embassy and Consulate (local and U.S.) can be found here:
+View a list of holidays observed by the U.S. Embassy and Consulate (local and U.S.).

 Temporary Entry of Materials or Personal Belongings